amcritchie/iron_ocean_rb/README.md

 # ReadMe
-## Deploying with Digialt Ocean, Ubuntu 14.04, Capistrono 2, and Ruby 2.2.2
+## Deploying with Digialt Ocean, Ubuntu 14.04, Capistrano 2, and Ruby 2.2.2
 ### Creating a server
 1. Login to [Digital Ocean](https://cloud.digitalocean.com/)
 2. Create a name with dashes iron-ocean-production